How Many Days to Spend in Tibet

 - 5 days Splendid Lhasa tour with Ganden Monastery

-- 6 days Lhasa spiritual tour (hot-spring, hiking and monasteries)
+- 6 days Lhasa and Shigatse tour

 Related Tour:

-10 days: Congratulations to travelers planning a 10-day stay in Tibet!
+Congratulations to travelers planning a 10-day stay in Tibet!
 With this timeframe, you can explore approximately 80% of the top must-see attractions in Tibet.
 A perfect itinerary may include visiting the central region of Tibet, followed by a journey to the iconic Mount Everest Base Camp in the west and complete the trip with visit to the breathtaking Namtso Lake in the north.
-Another popular route is starting from Lhasa and exploring the scenic wonders of eastern Tibet Nyingchi and travel further to Rawok tso Lake along the famous Sichuan-Tibetan Highway.
-If your vacation falls in June or September, you'll be captivated by the magnificent natural beauty that unfolds before you.
+Another popular route is starting from Lhasa and exploring the scenic wonders of Nyingchi in eastern Tibet and travel further to Rawok tso Lake along the famous Sichuan-Tibetan Highway.
+If your vacation falls in June or September, you’ll be captivated by the magnificent natural beauty that unfolds before you.

 Related Tour: